 Look for the Silver Linings

-If you always felt a little guilty going out to dinner with your friends while your husband had to work, you officially don't have to worry about that anymore.
-There are probably a few other things you couldn't or wouldn't want to do that are now fully available to you.
+If you always felt a little guilty going out to dinner with your friends while your partner had to work, you officially don't have to worry about that anymore.
+If you worried that your spouse would be upset about your spending or how you chose to spend your free time, this is no longer an issue.
+There are probably a few other things you couldn't or wouldn't want to do that are now fully available to you, too.

 Break a Sweat